shotover/shotover-proxy/docs/user-guide/configuration.md

 The `named_topics` top level resource is a list of topics.
 Each topic is backed by a Rust multi-producer, single consumer channel.
 Some transforms will use these global list of topics to pass messages outside of the normal chain flow.
 No transforms currently leverage this capability to any large degree.

-The value provided is an usize which defines the size of the channel, default 5.
+The value provided is an unsigned integer which defines the size of the channel, default 5.

 The below example creates a single topic, called `testtopic`.